 |4:50 – 5:00 p.m.||Closing Remarks

 Bradley J. Betts, Ph.D., Managing Director, is a member of the Global Equity Research team within BlackRock’s Systematic Active Equity group.
 He focuses on the use of machine learning, artificial intelligence, and natural language processing for generating alpha.

-Dr. Betts’ service with the firm dates back to 2008, including his years with Barclays Global Investors (BGI), which merged with BlackRock in 2009.
-Prior to joining BGI, Dr. Betts was a Scientist at Quantcast where he developed statistical models using large data sets for behavioral targeting of online advertising.
+Dr. Betts’ service with the firm dates back to 2008.
+Prior to joining, Dr. Betts was a Scientist at Quantcast where he developed statistical models using large data sets for behavioral targeting of online advertising.
 Prior to that, he was a Principal Computer Scientist at NASA’s Ames Research Center, a Lecturer and Research Scientist in the School of Medicine at Stanford University, and a Member of the Technical Staff at the MITRE Corporation.

 Kenneth F. Kroner is CEO of Pluribus Labs, a new systematic investment manager that utilizes novel data science applications and a unique exposure-driven investment process to create additive and innovative investment solutions for its clients.

 Ken is recently retired from BlackRock.
 As a Senior Managing Director at BlackRock, he was global head of Multi-Asset Strategies and global head of Scientific Active Equities.
 These teams were responsible for several hundred billion dollars of active investment strategies.
 Ken also served as a member of BlackRock’s Global Executive Committee and BlackRock’s Global Operating Committee.